Mint for Healing

 - Can Improve Irritable Bowel Syndrome - this a common digestive tract disorder and I know how uncomfortable this can be because I have an experience with this before (Tammy can you please share your story?) with symptoms such as gas, bloating, stomach pain and irregular bowel habits.
 Mint (peppermint oil) can help a lot in alleviating pain and relaxing muscles of the digestive tract caused by Irritable Bowel Syndrome (IBS).
 Mint is also use to relieve indigestion.

 - Improve Brain Function - smelling the aromatic scent of peppermint oil is said to be effective in improving the memory and brain function and can increase alertness and focus.
-This claim needs more research but a study made by the North American Journal of Psychology, 2009 said that the odor of peppermint and cinnamon can:
+This claim needs more research but a study made by the North American Journal of Psychology, 2009 said that the odour of peppermint and cinnamon can:

 “(1) enhance motivation, performance, and alertness, (2) decrease fatigue, and (3) serve as central nervous system stimulants.”